NCAR/geocat-applications/_preview/134/_sources/ncl/ncl_entries/ncl_entries.rst

 NCL to Python Applications
 ==========================

-NCL to Python resources by function category with relevant context and links to additional resources and references.
+NCL to Python resources by category with relevant context and links to additional resources and references.

 .. grid:: 3